widdowquinn/2018-03-06-ibioic/README.md

 source venv-IBioIC/bin/activate
 ```

-Then, to install the required Python packages, you can use `pip` with the provided `requirements.txt` file:
+Then, to install the required Python packages, you can use `pip` with the provided `python-requirements.txt` file:

 ```
-pip install -r requirements.txt
+pip install -r python-requirements.txt
 ```